 - Check light switches and outlets regularly.
 If they ever feel warm to the touch, this indicates a wiring problem.

-- If you have flickering lights or frequent blown fuses, you probably have a wiring problem.
+- Schedule electrical inspections to solve recurring issues.
+If you have flickering lights or frequently blown fuses, you probably have a wiring problem.

-- Keep all plugged-in appliances away from the sink.
+- Keep all electronics away from the sink.
 If this is tricky, think of hiring an electrical contractor to install another outlet.

-- Avoid bringing plug-in radios into the bathroom because each new plug-in appliance in the bathroom increases the chances of an electric shock.
+- Limit electronics.
+Each new plug-in appliance in the bathroom increases the chances of an electric shock.